aspose-words/Aspose.Words-API-References-Tutorials/content/english/java/document-splitting/splitting-documents-into-multiple-files/_index.md

 Yes, you can.
 After splitting the document using Aspose.Words for Java, you can use Aspose.PDF for Java to save each part as a PDF file.

 ### Is Aspose.Words for Java free to use?
 Aspose.Words for Java is a commercial library, but it offers a free trial.
-You can check their pricing and licensing on their official website.
+You can check their pricing and licensing on their website.

 ### What if my document has complex formatting?
 Aspose.Words for Java can handle documents with complex formatting, including tables, images, and more.
 It preserves the original formatting during the split.